 Flexible Terms

-With $5,000 personal loans, you can choose the repayment terms to fit your budget.
-For example, you can opt for a longer repayment term with a higher interest rate but a lower monthly payment.
-Or you can choose a shorter repayment term with a lower interest rate and a higher monthly payment.
+With $5,000 personal loans, you can often choose the repayment terms to fit your budget.
+For example, you may be able to opt for a longer repayment term with a higher interest rate but a lower monthly payment, or you might be able to choose a shorter repayment term with a lower interest rate and a higher monthly payment.

 No Collateral